Together for Short Lives

-Together, We Learn: Online webinar series
+Together, We Learn: Webinar series

 Each month we will shine a spotlight on areas of practice, experience, and need that are often under-represented in conversations about children’s palliative care.
 By creating space for these discussions, we aim to amplify the voices of families, communities, and professionals who are too often overlooked, and to share learning that can improve equity and access to care.